 7. Define Your Target Audience And Know Them Better

 As we always say, your customers are your biggest asset.
 You cannot imagine success without knowing your ideal customers.
 For this, you have to create buyer personas using all the possible sources you could have ever imagined.

 Conduct market research, use tools, leverage demographics, assess buying patterns, and study behaviors, as only then you'd be able to create personas that could bring great value to the table.

 8. Consider Outsourcing

-Starting an ecommerce business in 2021 is no joke.
-There are so many things involved - website creation, customer service, data research and analytics, and marketing are to name a few.
+Starting an ecommerce business in 2023 is no joke.
+There are so many things involved - website creation, customer service, data research, and ecommerce data analytics, and digital marketing to name a few.

 Trying to do everything on your own may save you a few bucks, but it will significantly (read: negatively!) impact your sales and marketing funnel.

 With outsourcing, you can get each step of your funnel assembled and refined by the pros.

 So, always outsource tasks you believe are difficult for you to do.

 9. Leverage Omni-Channel Marketing